-If you want to control details of the security group name or specify the IP address manually because you have a complex VPC Topology, see 7.12, "Configuring Amazon Web Services," on page 137.
+If you want to control details of the security group name or specify the IP address manually because you have a complex VPC Topology, see 7.12, "Configuring Amazon Web Services," on page 139.
+You can also change the default JDBC driver through the configuration.